What are Acrylic Lacquer paints?

 Our paints are designed for air brush use.

-We adjust our paint viscosity to ensure that our paints can pass easily through a 0.3 mm sized air brush at 15 PSI.
+We adjust our paint viscosity to ensure that our paints can pass easily through a 0.3 mm sized air brush at 12 to 15 PSI.
 Some environmental factors and personal preference may influence further thinning but it is not necessary in the majority of cases.